 Life was tough and poor as an Aboriginal kid in No Go, in remote Queensland.
 Tjanara Goreng Goreng navigates the treacherous waters of her childhood, immersed in the legacy of 200 years of brutal treatment of her mother’s people that has left its suppurating scars deep in their psyche.
-Tjanara’s parents believed that education was the only way to break through systemic poverty, and found ways to send all five children to school that were at once desperate and fraught.
+Tjanara’s parents believed that education was the only way to break through systemic poverty, and found ways to send all seven children to school that were at once desperate and fraught.
 A disempowered people are vulnerable to exploitation and abuse – in her case, by the Catholic clergy.

 A strong-willed, successful student and athlete, after graduating from university, the times were ripe.
 She found her place in the new era of federal policymaking: land rights and self-determination, initiatives on health, education, and social justice that were spearheaded by Charlie Perkins and his bright young people.
 Tjanara was at the nerve centre of Australia’s political life, shaping policy during the most exciting and innovative period in Australian politics.